rust1d/Variegate/README.md

 Displays current waiting period between claims in seconds.

-`withdrawFunds(address)`
+`withdrawFunds(address)` _requires gas_

 Allows a holder to manually withdraw pending rewards.

+### VariegateProject Contract Functions

+These are the public functions that can be called on the VariegateProject contract.

+`admins`

+List of the Variegate administrator account.

+`funds`

+Display current project funds available for withdraw.

+`getReport()`

+Displays payback system summary data

+* holderCount - Count of accounts being paid
+* totalDollars - Total start up USD to be repaid
+* totalBNB - Total BNB repaid to date

+`getReportAccount(address)`

+* dollars - start up USD to be repaid
+* depositedBNB - BNB deposited in account
+* withdrawnBNB - BNB withdrawn from account

+`holders`

+Count of accounts tracked by payback system.

+`holderAt(position)`

+Account indexed at this position.

+`holder(address)`

+Displays internal tracking data for the account if it exists.

+`isAdmin(address)`

+Returns true if address is a Variegate administrator.

+`paybackBNB`

+Total amount of BNB to be repaid for startup costs.

+`withdrawFunds(address)` _requires gas_

+Allows an account to withdraw their BNB.

-## Owner Functions
+## Variegate Administrator

-`*` In order to call these functions the owner must provide gas.
+The Variegate project enforces permissions across all Variegate contracts to ensure only approved administrators can access critical functions.
+Some functions will required approval from a 2nd admin and very sensitive functions will require the approval of all admins.

+### Variegate Token Administrator Functions

 `openToPublic`

 Allows owner to open the contract to the public.
-It cannot be undone.

 * Contract is closed to the public until opened by the owner.
 This cannot be undone.
 * When opened, the BNB and tokens held by the contract is converted to LP and sent to the owner to lock.
-* After opening liquidity wallet is set to the contract address and will never change.

-`processRewardsClaims`

-Allows owner to manually process pending token claims and update staking positions in the rewards system.

 `setAutomatedMarketMakerPair`

-Allows owner to add new LP pairs to the token.
+Add new LP pairs to the token.
 Necessary to support additional token features in the future.

 `setFeeless`

-Allows owner to add/remove accounts from paying fees on transactions.
+Add/remove accounts from paying fees on transactions.
 Necessary to support additional token features in the future.

 `setGasLimit`

-Allows owner to change the amount of gas used during auto-processing of claims.
+Change the amount of gas used during auto-processing of claims.

 * Gas for auto-processing defaults to 300,000 wei and can be changed to a value between 250,000 and 750,000 wei.

 `setPresale`

-Allows owner to add/remove accounts from the presale list that allows transferring tokens before the contract is public.
+Add/remove accounts from the presale list that allows transferring tokens before the contract is public.

-`setProjectWallet`

-Allows owner to change the address project funds are sent to.

-`setRewardsExcludedAddress`

-Allows owner to remove accounts from participating in rewards.
-Necessary to support additional token features in the future.

-`setRewardsMinimumBalance`
+`setProjectContract` _requires confirmation by all admins_

+Changes the project contract.

+`setRewardsContract` _requires confirmation by all admins_

+Changes the rewards contract.

+### VariegateRewards Administrator Functions

+`addToken(contact)`

+Adds a BEP20/ERC20 token to the rewards system.
+Once the token is added, it can be assigned to a daily slot for rewarding.

+`deleteSlot(slot)`

+Removes the slot from the active token list and reduces the slot count.

+`deleteToken(address)`

+Deletes the token and all tracking data from the rewards system.

+`setExcluded(address, setting)` _requires confirmation by 2nd admin_

+Sets the exclusion flag on an account.
+When true the account will be ignored by the rewards system.

+`setCurrentSlot(slot)`

+Forces a token slot to be the active slot.
+Used to align a slot with a day of the week.

+`setMinimumBalance(amount)` _requires confirmation by 2nd admin_

+Sets the minimum required balance to earn rewards.

-* The minimum required balance defaults to 15 million and can be changed to any value between 1 and 15 million.
+* The minimum required balance defaults to 500k tokens and can be changed to any value between 100k and 500k.

-`setRewardsTracker`

-Allows owner to switch the rewards tracker contract.

-* Rewards tracker can be locked for 3 months (TODO).

-`setRewardsWaitingPeriod`
+`setSlot(slot, address)`

+Changes the token in the slot to the contract address passed.
+If slot=0 the number of slots is increased and the token is added to the new slot.

+* Token must have been previously added via `addToken`
+* Only 10 token slots may be defined.

+`setSlots([address, address, ...])`

+Replaces all token slots with the list provided.

+* Token must have been previously added via `addToken`
+* Only 10 token slots may be defined.

+`setStaking(setting)` _requires confirmation by 2nd admin_

+Enable/disable the last sell date staking option of the rewards system.

+`setWaitingPeriod(seconds)` _requires confirmation by 2nd admin_

-Allows owner to set the time between manual reward claims.
+Sets the time between manual reward claims.

 * The waiting period between claims defaults to 6 hours and can be changed to any value between 1 and 24 hours.

-`setStaking`

-Allows owner to enable/disable the last sell date staking option of the rewards system.
+`trackBuy` and `trackSell` _token contract only_

+These two functions can only be called by the Variegate token and are uses to track when a holder buys or sells tokens.

+### VariegateProject Administrator Functions

+`replaceAdmin(from, to)` _requires confirmation by 2nd admin_

+Replaces administrator with `from` address with the `to` address.

+`requestFunds(address, amount)` _requires confirmation by 2nd admin_

+Sends the address an amount of BNB.

 ## Disclaimer

-This document attempts to accurately describe the functionality of the smart contract.
+This document attempts to accurately describe the functionality of the smart contracts.
-If any discrepancies arise between this document and the contract code, the code stands as the canonical source of the truth.
+When discrepancies arise between this document and the contract code, the code stands as the defacto truth.

 ***

-## Deploying Token on Remix
-### 1. Flatten VariegateProject.sol and compile

-Using Remix, flatten and save the VariegateProject.sol file.
-This will contain the sources of all 3 tokens - Variegate, VariegateRewards and VariegateProject.
-Be sure to set the IUniswapV2Router02 to the correct Pancakeswap address for the network.
-Use the following settings on Remix to compile:

-* compiler: `v0.8.11+commit.d7f03943`
-* optimize: `true`
-* runs: `200`
-* evmVersion: `spuriousDragon`

-### 2. Deploy VariegateProject token.

-From the deploy tab, select `VariegateProject - VariegateProject_flat.sol` from the contract droplist and click deploy.
-Approve the transactions on metamask and after a few seconds you should see the new contract under `Deployed Contracts`.

-### 3. Verify VariegateProject token on bscscan.

-Go to the contract on bscscan `https://testnet.bscscan.com/verifyContract?a=_project_address_` and verify the source.
-Enter the following settings:

-* compiler type: `solidity (single file)`
-* compiler version: `v0.8.11+commit.d7f03943`
-* open source license type: `mit`

-Agree to terms and continue to next page.
-Enter the following settings:

-* optimization: `yes`
-* solidity contract code: copy/paste entire `VariegateProject_flat.sol` into text area
-* misc settings / runs: `200`
-* misc settings / evmVersion: `spuriousDragon`

-Prove you are not a robot and click `Verify and Publish`

-### 4. Deploy Variegate token.

-From the deploy tab, select `Variegate - VariegateProject_flat.sol` from the contract droplist and click deploy.
-Approve the transactions on metamask and after a few seconds you should see the new contract under `Deployed Contracts`.

-### 5. Verify Variegate token on bscscan.

-Repeat step 3 but this time verifying the Variegate token using the same `VariegateProject_flat.sol` source file.

-### 6. Link Variegate and VariegateProject tokens.

-From either remix or bscscan contract tab, run the following commands on each contract:

-  * Variegate: `setProjectWallet(_project_address_)`
-  * VariegateProject: `setToken(_odyssey_address_)`

-### 7. Establish VariegateProject CEO/CFOs

-The project wallet requires 4 chief officers to operate.
-Run the following command with an array of addresses of the officers wallets to define the CEO and CFO accounts:

-* VariegateProject: `setOfficers([_ceo1_, _ceo2_, _cfo1_, _cfo2_])`

-This action can only be done once so double check.
-After this is set, changing officers will require going through the voting process using the addresses supplied.

-### 8. Establish VariegateProject Seed Investors

-The project wallet requires seed investors and amounts to pay back loans.
-Run the following command with two arrays of equal length to define the investor accounts and their seed dollar amounts.

-* VariegateProject: `setHolders([_holder1_, _holder2_, ...], [_amount1_, _amount2_, ...])`

-This action can only be done once ever so quadruple check the two arrays line up correctly.
-The amounts supplied should be dollar amounts with no decimals.

-### 9. Supply initial liquidity to Variegate token

-Send the contract BNB and tokens to be paired as initial liquidty in PanCakeSwap.
-The LP tokens generated will be sent to the owner after creation to be locked.

-From metamask, send initial liquidity BNB to the contract.

-From either remix or bscscan contract tab, run the following commands:

-  * Variegate: `transfer(to: _odyssey_address_, amount: _half_final_supply_)`

-### 10. Open contract to public

-Run the following command to open the contract to public trading.

-* Variegate: `openToPublic()`

-This action can only be done once ever and cannot be undone.
-Choose wisely.

-### 11. Verify VariegateRewards contract

-Repeat step 3 but this time verifying the VariegateRewards contract using the same `VariegateProject_flat.sol` source file.
-You will need to provide the constructor arguments `("VariegateRewards", "ODSYRV1")` in ABI-encoded format.
-The encoded data is provided below:

-* Constructor Arguments ABI-encoded: `00000000000000000000000000000000000000000000000000000000000000400000000000000000000000000000000000000000000000000000000000000080000000000000000000000000000000000000000000000000000000000000000e4f6479737365795265776172647300000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000074f44535952563100000000000000000000000000000000000000000000000000`